cargo-generate/cargo-generate/README.md

 For example, for a project named `awesome`, the filename `{{project_name}}/{{project_name}}.rs` will be transformed to `awesome/awesome.rs` during generation.
 Only files that are **not** listed in the exclude settings will be templated.

-> NOTE: invalid characters for a filename or directory name will be sanitized after template substitution.
+> :warning: NOTE: invalid characters for a filename or directory name will be sanitized after template substitution.
 Invalid is e.g. `/` or `\`.

+> :warning: **Deprecated** in favor of using [ignore in `cargo-generate.toml`](#Ignoring-files)
+>
-You can also add a `.genignore` file to your template.
-The files listed in the `.genignore` file will be removed from the local machine when `cargo-generate` is run on the end user's machine.
+> You can also add a `.genignore` file to your template.
+The files listed in the `.genignore` file
+> will be removed from the local machine when `cargo-generate` is run on the end user's machine.
-The `.genignore` file is always ignored, so there is no need to list it in the `.genignore` file.
+> The `.genignore` file is always ignored, so there is no need to list it in the `.genignore` file.

 ### Templates by the community